microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 4. You will need to format the C-CDA data so that it sits correctly in the JSON request body.

     __Hint:__ Look closely at the `""` quotation marks.
 All JSON keys and values must be surrounded by double quotes.
-Quotes *within* these surrounding quotes must be escaped, however.
+Double quotes *within* these surrounding quotes must be escaped, however.

 5. When ready, copy and paste the C-CDA data into the body of the `Convert Data - CCDA` request in Postman.